 Budget 2023/24 carefully balances investing in strategic priorities that lay the groundwork for a strong future with operational needs and long-term financial sustainability.
-While uncertainty remains across some areas, we emphasize that UBC's financial position is prudently overseen by the university's Board of Governors, the Audit and the Finance Committees of the Board, and Executive, and that our liquidity position is forecast to remain healthy during 2023-2024.
-Leading credit rating agencies continue to consider UBC as having a "very strong financial profile" and rate UBC's financial obligations as high quality and very low credit risk.
-In December 2022, the Moody's Investors Service, who assessed UBC to have an "outstanding market position", reaffirmed the university's Aa1, and in March 2023 the university was re-issued an AA+ rating from Standard and Poor's.
+While uncertainty remains across some areas, we emphasize that UBC's financial position is prudently overseen by the university's Board of Governors, the Audit and the Finance Committees of the Board, and Executive, and that our liquidity position is closely monitored and remains healthy.
+Leading credit rating agencies continuously rate UBC highly - in December 2022, the university reaffirmed an Aa1 rating from Moody's Investors Service, who assessed UBC to have an "outstanding market position", and in March 2021 the university was reissued an AA+ rating from Standard and Poor's.